 Approximately 68 million people today receive some form of Social Security benefits, including retirement, disability, survivor, and family benefits.
 (Source: Fast Facts & Figures About Social Security, 2019) Although most people receiving Social Security are retired, you and your family members may be eligible for benefits at any age, depending on your circumstances.
+With that in mind, we wanted to take some time today to overview how Social Security Works.

 The Social Security system is based on a simple premise: Throughout your career, you pay a portion of your earnings into a trust fund by paying Social Security or self-employment taxes.
 Your employer, if any, contributes an equal amount.
 In return, you receive certain benefits that can provide income to you when you need it most–at retirement or when you become disabled, for instance.
 Your family members can receive benefits based on your earnings record, too.
 The amount of benefits that you and your family members receive depends on several factors, including your average lifetime earnings, your date of birth, and the type of benefit that you’re applying for.